Beach Club Vibes

 Beachfront espeto grilling and sunbeds at Trocadero Petit Playa Marbella

 Trocadero Petit Playa sits on Playa Santa Petronila along the Paseo Maritimo.
-It's part of the Trocadero group and mixes beach club style with traditional Andalusian food.
-Espetos (15 mentions), cocktails (14), and sushi (6) are all on the menu.
+Part of the Trocadero group, it mixes beach club style with traditional Andalusian food.
+Espetos, cocktails, and sushi are all on the menu.

 East Marbella, stretching from Elviria to Cabopino, has a different character.
 The beaches are wider, the crowds thinner, and the vibe is more relaxed.
-Several of the city's best-rated clubs are out here.
+Several of the coast's best-rated clubs are out here.

 NOSSO Summer Club Marbella